MrWil95/poke-duel/README.md

 - Utilize React Router, installed via NPM: Done
 - Have at least 6 separate, rendered components: Done
 - Implement an organized and understandable React file structure: Done
-- Utilize functional components appropriately: In progress
+- Utilize functional components appropriately: Done
 - Use Axios to consume data from Airtable, and GET/render that data in your components: Done
 - Use Axios to POST/create new data on Airtable: Done
 - Use only React for DOM Manipulation: Done